zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-11-15-christmas-festival-2019.md

 ## Admission

-The festival is 100% free for access to the marked and workshops.
+The festival is 100% free for access to the market and workshops.
 You can grab your drinks and coffee from the bar at The George.

 Open 12 noon – 6 pm – FREE entry.